huijing/slides/59-pixel-pioneers-2019/README.md

 Historically, web technologies started out from text document beginnings.
 And a lot of the initial HTML tags and CSS properties focused mainly on text formatting for languages that were laid out horizontally top-to-bottom.

-And boxes on the web behaved similarly, but that was clearly insufficient for what most designers and developers had in mind when it came to creating layouts for the web.
+Boxes on the web behaved similarly, but ever since designers and developers realised the web could be used for more than just academic paper style layouts, they have been complaining about how hard it is to do layout on the web.

+And I don’t blame them.
+For a long time, it was hard to layout anything resembling the gorgeous designs our print counterparts could achieve on posters and in magazines.
+But I think things are changing for the better.

 ## On modern CSS layouts